graslowsnail/mern-udemy/README.md

-# Inventory tracker - X-rain Irrigation.
+# A project to increase my knowlege on the MERN stack

-A MERN application to help the user track what parts they used on a specific day.
+A MERN application made following a course on udemy, that will allow users to post places theyve gone to for others to see

 ## Deployment